AEW Rampage lineup: The card for Friday's show - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches are advertised for Friday’s edition of the AEW Rampage television show.
+The following matches were taped on Saturday for Friday’s edition of the AEW Rampage television show.

--Mariah May vs. Hikaru Shida in an Owen Hart Cup tournament semifinal match
+-Dante Martin, Darius Martin, and Action Andretti vs. Shane Taylor, Lee Moriarty, and Anthony Ogogo

+-AR Fox vs. Rey Fenix vs. Komander vs. Angelico in a four-way

-Powell’s POV: Rampage was taped on Wednesday in Chicago, Illinois at Wintrust Arena.
+Powell’s POV: Rampage was taped on Saturday in Southaven, Mississippi at Landers Center.
 Rampage airs Fridays at 9CT/10ET on TNT.
 Don Murphy’s reviews are available after the show airs.

 Be the first to comment